inet-framework/inet/doc/src/users-guide/ch-routing.rst

 including RIP, OSPF, and BGP.

-The easiest way to add routing to a network is to use the :ned:`Router` NED type for routers. :ned:`Router` contains a conditional instance for each of the above protocols.
+The easiest way to add routing to a network is to use the :ned:`Router` NED type for routers.
+The :ned:`Router` type contains a conditional instance for each of the above protocols.
 These submodules can be enabled by setting the :par:`hasRip`, :par:`hasOspf`, and/or :par:`hasBgp` parameters to ``true``.